Early Detection with Minimal Staff Expense

 Now for some specific suggestions.

-For portability and ease-of-use we highly recommend the newer “convertible”, “hybrid”, or “2-in-1” devices.
-Some of these have detachable keyboards.
-Many can be folded into a very stable tent formation, which is perfect for administration of the tests.
+For portability and ease-of-use we highly recommend “convertible”, “hybrid”, or “2-in-1” devices.
+Some of these have detachable keyboards and many can be folded backwards into a stable tent formation, which is ideal for administering our tests to senior patients.

 There are so many devices in the world of Windows that Screen, Inc. can research only a handful of them.
 Let us know if you are considering a particular device and we will be happy to review its specs with you.